The well-posedness of the Cauchy problem for the Dirac operator on globally hyperbolic manifolds with timelike boundary: Global well-posedness of Cauchy problem

 \section{Global well-posedness of Cauchy problem}

-Up to now we obtained a weak solution in a time strip and showed that it is actually smooth if the initial data are compactly supported in the interior (or more generally fulfill the compatibility condition~\eqref{compatibility cond}, compare Remark~\ref{rem:compcond}).
-We can finally put everything together to obtain global well-posedness of the Cauchy problem~\eqref{CauchyDir}.
+Up to now we obtained a weak solution in any time strip $t^{-1}([0, T])$ in Theorem~\ref{thm:Weak existence} and showed that it is actually smooth if the initial data are compactly supported in the interior (or more generally fulfill the compatibility condition~\eqref{compatibility cond}, compare Remark~\ref{rem:compcond}).
+We can now easily put everything together to obtain global well-posedness of the Cauchy problem~\eqref{CauchyDir}--the only comment missing is about negative time: